vigil-man/trading-bot-ui/README.md

 # Usage

-Create .env file with properties described in the properties section below and then run `npm start`
+Create .env file with variables described in the section below and then run `npm start`

-# Properties
+# Environment Variables

 These are mostly backend endpoints: